yhuangy/config-generator/README.md

 # 🛠️ Configuration File Generator for Autograder

-This is a **Streamlit tool** designed to help generate `config.py` files for weekly auto grader tasks.
+This is a **Streamlit tool** developed to help generate `config.py` files for weekly auto grader tasks.
 Currently the features include

 - Define expected DataFrame variables